 Pursuant to CEQA Guidelines Section 15093, if a project's EIR and administrative record substantiate that the project would result in significant and unavoidable impacts, then the lead agency is required to balance the project's significant and unavoidable impacts against its economic, legal, social, technological, or other benefits.
-If these benefits outweigh the significant and unavoidable impacts, then the significant and unavoidable impacts may be deemed acceptable.
+If these benefits outweigh the significant and unavoidable impacts may be deemed acceptable.
 In such a case, the lead agency must state, in writing, the specific reasons that support this conclusion.
 This section presents the Project's potential significant and unavoidable impacts followed by Metro's findings as to why the Project's benefits outweigh these significant and unavoidable impacts.